MoigeMatino/data-structures-algorithms-python/binary_tree/tree_levels/README.md

 # tree levels

-Write a function, tree_levels, that takes in the root of a binary tree.
+Write a function, `tree_levels`, that takes in the root of a binary tree.
 The function should return a 2-Dimensional list where each sublist represents a level of the tree.

 ## test_00: